The ultimate guide of what to pack for a Hawaii vacation

 • Lightweight, waterproof backpack for carrying snacks, water, guidebook, mosquito repellent and other sightseeing necessities for when you hike, go on tours, etc. A backpack can double as a beach bag or you might consider bringing reusable shopping bag that doubles as a beach bag.

-• Bring a waterproof floating case or other waterproof bag that will protect your keys, cash, cards, etc. Never swim with your rental car keys unprotected in your pocket.
+• Bring a waterproof floating case or other waterproof bag that will protect your keys, cash, cards, phone, etc. Never swim with your rental car keys unprotected in your pocket.
 Never leave valuables unattended at the beach.
 As an example, here’s a waterproof, belted pouch that meets this criteria.

 • Guidebooks – My personal favorites are the Ultimate/Revealed island guidebooks.
 I prefer the paperback versions of these guidebooks, but they can also be accessed electronically, too.
 They’re the best guidebooks we’ve found with great descriptions and useful maps.
 These guidebooks are very well organized and easy to read.
 Though I will caution that you always need to check safety conditions, particularly around streams and the ocean before following advice from the Revealed guides.
 Also, be careful not to trespass.
 Here are links to the individual island Revealed series guidebooks.